Zubair757/MyFirstrepo/README.md

 ##### Heading 5
 ###### Heading 6
 Upto 6 Heading are only Present.

+Just leave an extra line to enter new line in preview

 *This is Italic form (Don't give the space)*

 **This is Bold form,**